nguyenlienphuong00-dev/Hedonometer-Grp-Project/README.md

 Connecting qualitative interpretation to quantitative pattern:

 In the scatterplot, a fascinating pattern emerges.
-The words with the highest standard deviation scores have average happiness scores centering in the middle of bar chart.
+The words with the highest standard deviation have average happiness scores centering in the middle of bar chart.
 The scatterplot shows that the highest dots are clustered in the center between 5 and 6.
 This creates a mathematical sense because these words are divided.
 They received many low scores from individuals who hate them and numerous high scores from people who have positive impressions of them.
 When we average those opposite data together, they cancel each other out, creating the final score that seems to be neutral.

 4.3 Corpus Comparison